-In a teacher’s class, there are students who have scored marks in their annual exams.
-The teacher wants to know which student has scored marks above than 50 in maths and their total is above than 300.
+In a teacher’s class, some students have scored marks in their annual exams.
+The teacher wants to know which student has scored marks above 50 in maths, and their total is above 300.

 - We will use a different approach to use filters this time.

 - In the row header, press “Ctrl” + “Shift” + “L.”

 - After the filter is applied now in the maths column, uncheck select all and select values above 50

 - Now select values in total above 200 by unchecking select all and selecting values above 300.

 - Now we have those students who have scored above 50 in mathematics, and the total is above 300.